jackyurchiksparrow/Obsidian-cooking/Cooking/A_ideas/Bun and pie fillings.md

 1. While they are still dry, grind them in a coffee grinder.
 2. Heat the milk 1 until almost boils, soak the poppy seed covered for 60min / overnight.
-3. Add sugar and raisins, milk 2, cook on very low constantly stirring while the milk is boiling away.
+3. Add sugar and raisins, optionally milk 2, cook on very low constantly stirring while the milk is boiling away.
 4. Off of the heat, add butter and stir on the hot stove.
 5. Consider if adding breadcrumbs is necessary, you can always add them later, with the egg.
 6. Add the egg before using (if using in baking)